The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 e.
 Hosting a gathering where the use of narcotics or other controlled substances has occurred/common sources

 f.
-Manufacturing of narcotic or other controlled substances
+Manufacturing of narcotic or other controlled substance

 a.
 Use/possession/distribution of alcohol by individual under legal age,